zmdominguez/zmdominguez.github.io/_posts/2021-09-13-debugging-accessibility.md

     <small>Talkback says "2 items in cart"</small>
 </center>

 When the cart action menu item is focused, we expect Talkback to announce how many items are currently in the cart.
-However I noticed that sometimes Talkback just out of the blue says the number and just the number.
+However I noticed that sometimes Talkback just out of the blue says the number (and just the number) after announcing "2 items in cart".
 Weird!

 If only I could dive into what Talkback "sees" so I could figure out how to fix the problem and make our Talkback announcements less confusing.
 I haven't found any mention of how to do this in the official Android docs, and it is by sheer luck that I stumbled [upon this :sparkles: amazing :sparkles: article](https://withintent.uncorkedstudios.com/tutorial-debugging-android-accessibility-818cfd361414) by [Midori Bowen](https://medium.com/@midori.bowen) from 2018(!).